Waka jumping: Electoral (Integrity) Amendment Act 2018 and repeal attempt

 The Electoral (Integrity) Amendment Act 2018 received Royal Assent on 3 October 2018 and entered into force in New Zealand the next day.
-The provisions on waka-jumping now appear as section 55A of the Electoral Act 1993.
+The provisions on waka jumping now appear as section 55A of the Electoral Act 1993.
 Under those provisions, members of Parliament who choose to leave their party or are expelled from their party are also expelled from Parliament if the leader of the party under which they were elected issues appropriate notice to the Speaker that the MP should be expelled, with the seat becoming vacant.
-Unlike the 2001 Act, the 2018 Act did not have a sunset clause and so remains in force until it is deliberately repealed.
-The Act was passed as part of the coalition agreement between New Zealand First and the Labour Party and supported through Parliament "begrudgingly" by the Green Party under the terms of its own confidence-and-supply agreement with Labour.
+Unlike the 2001 act, the 2018 act did not have a sunset clause and so remains in force until it is deliberately repealed.
+The act was passed as part of the coalition agreement between New Zealand First and the Labour Party and supported through Parliament "begrudgingly" by the Green Party under the terms of its own confidence-and-supply agreement with Labour.

 A member's bill in the name of National Party MP David Carter with the intent of repealing the Electoral (Integrity) Amendment Act 2018 was introduced into Parliament in July 2020.
 The Green Party defied other government parties to support the repeal bill, with the first reading in Parliament passing by 64 to 55 votes.
 Carter's Electoral (Integrity Repeal) Amendment Bill was then referred to the justice select committee.
 After the 2020 New Zealand general election, the bill's second reading was held on 12 May and 14 June 2021, and the Labour Party used its majority of 65 seats to block its passage.

-List of waka-jumpers
+List of MPs who left their party

-Below is a list of notable waka-jumpers:
+Below is a list of members who left their party while in parliament.
+With the introduction of MMP came list MPs, and the potential for a member to be brought into parliament without being voted upon directly.